Financial Assistance

 • It lasts 12 semesters / 6 years of study (600% LEU)

-• The amount to be awarded will depend on the costs of study, total credits enrolled per semester and the Estimated Family Contribution (EFC).
+• The amount awarded will depend on the study costs, total credits enrolled per semester, and the Student Aid Index (SAI).

 • To receive the maximum approved Pell Grant amount, you must have an academic load of 12 credits per semester or more.